 - Loan amount: Depending on the pre-approved credit line or on the consolidated costs of the Grab services you’ve availed

 Developed by Digido Finance Corp., UnaPay offers fast loan approval.
 Your loan may be approved within 5 minutes, though note that this will depend on your requirements.
 You can buy items at Lazada using your UnaPay loan credits.

 Cashalo is another popular fintech brand that promotes financial inclusion and empowerment among Filipinos.
-All loans under its platform are financed by Paloo Financing, Inc. You can avail of 0% interest installment loan with shops such as Lazada, Spyder, Gear Up, Vans, Centroplay, Bikelane, and Motoactive.
+All loans under its platform are financed by Paloo Financing, Inc. You can avail of a 0% interest installment loan with shops such as Lazada, Spyder, Gear Up, Vans, Centroplay, Bikelane, and Motoactive.